Lucinda (Comp) Geller was born on March 7, 1827, the daughter of Jacob and Elizabeth "Betsy" (Sturtz) Comp.

 Son Henry Hudson Geller (1869-1947) was born on Nov.
 23, 1869 in Juniata Township.
 He married Elizabeth Louise Diehl (May 14, 1872-1946), daughter of Andrew and Anna Catherine (Beltz) Diehl of Juniata Township.
 They bore two daughters -- Mary Miller and Olive Geller.
 Circa 1904, the couple dwelled in Buffalo Mills and in 1907 in Dry Ridge.
 Henry was a longtime elder and deacon at the Dry Ridge Reformed Church, where he also volunteered as a Sunday School teacher and secretary.
 Having suffered from hardening of the arteries and hypertension for at least five years, Elizabeth was felled by a heart attack and died at the age of 73 on Jan.
 28, 1946.
 Interment was at Dry Ridge.
 Henry only survived her by a year.
 He passed into eternity in Manns Choice at the age of 77 on July 8, 1947.
 Obituaries in the Bedford Gazette reported that Rev. Clarence Whetstone officiated at both of their funeral services.

 Son Lewis Andrew Geller (1874-1904) was born on Feb.
-26, 1874 at New Buena Vista.
+26, 1874 at New Buena Vista, Bedford County.
 As an infant, he was baptized by Rev. W.D.
 Lefevre and later was confirmed by Rev. D.G.
 Hetrick of the Reformed Church.
-He was raised by his paternal grandparents until he reached the age of 14 in about 1888.
+Lewis was raised by his paternal grandparents John and Lucinda (Comp) Geller until he reached the age of 14 in about 1888.
 Then he went out on his own and worked in a grist mill in New Baltimore, Somerset County.
-After a year or two, he left and migrated to Greensburg, Westmoreland County and learned the trade of plastering.
-Then in 1892, at the age of 18, he pushed into Pittsburgh where he continued to make a living as a plasterer.
+After a year or two, he left and migrated to Greensburg, Westmoreland County where he learned the trade of plastering.
+Then in 1892, at the age of 18, he pushed into the bustling city of Pittsburgh where he continued to make a living as a plasterer.
+On June 10, 1893, when he was 19 years of age, Lewis was united in the bonds of holy matrimony with 18-year-old Ada Hufford (May 1875-1903), a Pittsburgh resident.
+The couple went on to produce a family of four children -- among them Cora E.P.
+Geller, Lucinda M. Geller and George A. Geller.
 Their home in 1900 was on North Braddock Avenue.
-On June 10, 1893, he married Ada Hufford (May 1875-1903), a Pittsburgh resident.
-They produced four children -- among them Cora E.P.
-Geller, Lucinda M. Geller and George A. Geller.
-Heartbreak blanketed the family when Ada died on May 9, 1903 after less then a decade of marriage.
+Heartbreak blanketed the family when Ada died the first week of May 1903 after less then a decade of marriage.
+News of her passing was telephoned to Bedford County, with the message relayed to Lewis' mother Sarah Amanda.
+She and Lewis' sister Elizabeth Martz traveled to Pittsburgh to attend the funeral service.
 Just a few months later, the grieving widower became stricken with tuberculosis, then known as "consumption," in October 1903.
-In an effort to get well, he quit his labors and returned to New Buena Vista, Bedford County.
-The move was not successful.
-He died in the home of his great-uncle Frederick Hillegass at Harmon's Bottom on April 5, 1904, at the age of 30.
+In an effort to get well, he quit his labors and returned to New Buena Vista.
+The move was not successful even as he tried to convalesce in the home of his great-uncle Frederick Hillegass at Harmon's Bottom.
+After collapsing suddenly, he was spirited away by the Angel of Death on April 5, 1904, at the age of 30 years, one month and nine days.
 Funeral services were held at the Dry Ridge Reformed Church, with Rev. Hetrick officiating.
 Burial was beside his father in the church's burying ground.
 Pallbearers included George Diehl, Fred Diehl, S.W.
 Bittner, Charles Mowry, Warren Mowry and Harry Suder.
 "The bereft have the sympathy of the whole community in their sorrow," said the Bedford Gazette.
+Carved at the top of his grave marker is an open Bible, and elsewhere on the face is inscribed this scripture from Revelation 21:4 -- "Earth has no sorrow that heaven can not heal."
+At some point the marker appears to have been broken in half, and repairs were made with a type of cement that allows the marker to stand erect but with a dark horizontal scar across the middle.

 Daughter Annie Elizabeth "Lizzie" Geller (1876-1914) was born on July 30, 1875 or 1876.
 On Jan.
-5, 1898, at the age of 21, Lizzie married 23-year-old Frank Martz (1874-1946), son of Noah and Mary Martz.
+5, 1898, at the age of 21, Lizzie married 23-year-old Frank Martz Sr. (1874-1946), son of Noah and Mary Martz.
 Rev. Daniel G. Hetrick officiated at the wedding, held in the home of Lizzie's great-uncle, Frederick Hillegass.
-Lizzie resided at New Buena Vista at the time, and he at Hyndman.
-The couple produced these known offspring -- Fred Martz, Homer Martz, Harry Martz and Carlton Martz.
+Lizzie resided at New Buena Vista at the time, and he at Hyndman, Bedford County.
+The couple produced these known offspring -- Fred Martz, Homer Martz, Harry Martz, Carlton Martz and Edward Martz.
+The family was plunged into sadness at the death of their infant son Edward in 1908, with burial of the remains in Hyndman Cemetery.
 Frank was employed as an engineer by the Baltimore and Ohio Railroad.
-Their home in 1904-1914 was in Hyndman, Bedford County.
+Their home in 1904-1914 was in Hyndman, Londonderry Township.
 In 1910, 19-year-old servant Edith Hillegass lived in the household.
 Grief overwhelmed the family when Lizzie was diagnosed with cancer of the bladder and colon at the age of 38 in about 1914.
 She underwent surgery in a hospital in the Wilkinsburg section of Pittsburgh.
 Following the operation, she went into shock, which led to acute enlargement of her heart.
 She was unable to rally and died there within days on March 15, 1914.
 Her remains were transported back to Hyndman for interment.
 In 1915, Frank remarried to Ellender Sherman "Eleanor" Mowry (1885-1970).
 She brought a son to the union, Donald.
-The second marriage bore a daughter of their own, Grace Martz.
+The second marriage bore two more children of their own, Grace Martz and Frank "Hezzy" Martz Jr. Frank secured employment by 1930 with a silk plant, likely the Celanese Corporation of American manufacturing facility in nearby Cumberland, MD.
+Census records for 1930 show the family now residing over the state line in Ellerslie, MD, with Frank's widowed, elderly father in the household.
 Frank died at the age of about 71 in 1946 and rests in Hyndman Cemetery.

 Son Jacob Irvin Geller (1881-1954) was born on Aug.
 13, 1881 in New Buena Vista, Juniata Township.
 He was very young when his father died, and he and his widowed mother were taken in by a grand-uncle Frederick Hillegass of Juniata Township.
 On Dec.
 17, 1903, Jacob was united in holy wedlock with Mary Dora Heltzel (1881-1958), daughter of Emanuel and Malinda Virginia (Griffith) Heltzel.
 The wedding was held in the Reformed Church parsonage in Mary Dora's hometown of St. Clairsville, Bedford County by Rev. A.F.
 Nace.
-They bore a daughter, Edna L. Diehl (1913-1980).
+They bore three offspring together -- Frederick Geller, Charles Geller and Edna L. Diehl.
 They resided in 1904-1947 in New Buena Vista.
 Daughter Edna is known to have broken her leg during nighttime sled riding on Jan.
 28, 1924.
 Jacob died at the age of 72, in Bedford, Bedford County, on June 1, 1954.
+An obituary in the Cumberland News reported that Rev. Dr. Lee A. Peeler officiated the funeral service.
 Mary Dora outlived her spouse by four years.
 She succumbed on Feb.
 5, 1958 at the age of 76.
 They rest for eternity in Schellsburg Cemetery.

 ~ Son Jacob I. Geller ~